-- Orthogonal/circular chimney: Select one of the two types, click on the location where the chimney will be placed, define the elevations of the starting and the ending points (e.g. from 3 m to 10 m) and press <Enter>.
-Automatically the chimney with its number is placed on the drawing.
+Orthogonal/circular chimney: Select one of the two types, click on the location where the chimney will be placed, define the elevations of the starting and the ending points (e.g. from 3 m to 10 m) and press /↓ Uptake... Ø Modify Uptake...